Race Date: March 18, 2017

 Each year we have an amazing crew of volunteers that seem to have a blast no matter the weather.
-These people make the race possible and I am so thankful for all of the volunteer support.
-This race could not happen without the volunteer energy.
-Be sure to thank every volunteer you can!
-If you are interested in volunteering please fill our our Volunteer Google Form.
-Our volunteer coordinator is Kevin Douglas at lostlake50 at gmail.com.
+These people make the race possible, and we are so thankful for all of their hard work and support.
+This race could not happen without the energy of the volunteers, so be sure to thank every volunteer you can!
+If you are interested in volunteering, please complete our Volunteer Google Form.
+Our volunteer coordinator, Kevin Douglas, can also be contacted at lostlake50 at gmail.com.

 The Chuckanut 50k has been around for 24 years.
 The 2017 edition will be our 25th running.
-Doug McKeever and Richard West started this race in 1993 and led the charge for 10 years.
-In 2000 I participated in the Chuckanut 50k as my first ultra and when Doug and Richard “retired” in 2002 I decided to ensure that the Chuckanut 50k would continue.
+Doug McKeever and Richard West started the race in 1993 and led the charge for ten years.
+In 2000, I (Krissy) participated in the Chuckanut 50k as my first ultra; when Doug and Richard “retired” in 2002, I decided to ensure that the Chuckanut 50k would continue.
 There is something about that first ultra that holds a special place in one’s heart.
-In 2010 I formed Runner Girl Races, LLC and am coordinating the race under this business.
+In 2010, I formed Runner Girl Races, LLC, and am coordinating the race under this business.

 I could not pull together the many facets of this event without the many amazing hours of help and support by many committed volunteers year after year.